quiz-roulette/quiz-transaction-service/README.md

 # Quiz Transaction Service

-A service dedicated to log all user transactions including players and admins
+A service dedicated to log all user transactions for both players and admins.

 ### Helpful Commands